Welcome to Week Five of the Website 101: Working with Websites Self Learning Tutorial.

 There are a number of factors to consider when choosing a domain name:

-- Trademarked Words: Avoid trademarked words/names.
-For example, the word “realtor” is trademarked.
+Avoid trademarked words/names.
+For example, the word “REALTOR®” is trademarked.
 “Realty” and “real estate” are good alternatives.

-If you have registered your domain through another Domain Name Registrar, you will first need to add your domain to your website.
+If you have registered your domain through another domain name registrar, you will first need to add your domain to your website and find your IP address.
 Then, you will need to configure your domain to point to your new website.
 The steps to configure your domain differ slightly between registrars.
 Tutorials for several of the more popular registrars are included below.
 For other registrars, please visit their support website for more information.